pixielabs/handbook/05-ongoing-support/04-alerts.md

 Alerts should:

-- Be noise free.
-If an alarm occurs, it means action needs to be taken.
+- Be noise-free.
+If an alarm occurs, action is needed.
 - Be visible.
-Alarms should go to Slack.
+If a client site is down, it should go to Slack.
+Other alerts should go to the support inbox.
 - Be actionable.
 If an alarm requires no action, the alarm needs to be fixed.
   If an alarm has an ambiguous action, it needs to be better, or needs a better runbook entry.